aidan-smith/latex-pset-template/README.md

-# latex-pset-template
+# latex-templates
-LaTeX class and template designed for math problem sets.
+LaTeX classes and templates designed for math problem sets.